 Contact: Sigíður Rut Franzdóttir

-In vivo research facility (BMC- ArcticLAS): BMC – ArcticLAS is a well established contract research organisation located in Reykjavik.
+In vivo research facility (BMC- ArcticLAS): The Biomedical Center has an agreement with ArcticLAS which means that University scientists have access to their facilities and expertise at a discounted price.
+Together, the University and ArcticLAS will continue building a state of the art animal facility in order to allow top-class animal research in Iceland.
 The facility is a well equipped vivarium for in vivo research in rodents.
 The research facility fulfills worldwide standards, required for pharmaceutical research and animal care.
 Staff members are all educated and specialized in laboratory animal science and are competent according to FELASA (equivalent to IACUC and AAALAC).
 The staff members are committed to responsible use of animals and work according to high animal welfare standards.

 Other common BMC-UI facilities include a meeting room, kitchen/eating area, lounge/reading area, 2 cold rooms, a tissue culture room, two microscope rooms, a darkroom with film processor, rooms for stock chemicals and weighing, glass washing and sterilization facility, deionized water sterilization system, several fridges and -20°C freezers plus a common biobank sample storage room containing -80°C freezers and nitrogen liquid tanks.